 You’ll also need the scripts used in this tutorial, available here.

 2. SELECT A TRAINING FILE

 To train your Word2Vec model, you’ll need some plain text input for it to learn from.
 Larger files, like a Wikipedia dump*, will produce a more robust model but will take way, way longer to train and reduce.
 A good place to start would be a novel downloaded from Internet Archive.

 Keep in mind that misspellings get learned too, so a “clean” file can make a big difference.
 Also important to think about (though sadly out of the scope here) is that any bias present in your source text will get baked into your Word2Vec model as well.
 Gender relationships, connections between ideas – Word2Vec captures these from its input the same as any other connections between words.
-TLDR: it’s worth picking your source text carefully, and important not to think of a machine learning model as a pure representation of language.
+TLDR: it’s worth picking your ap psychology review carefully, and important not to think of a machine learning model as a pure representation of language.

 You can put your source text anywhere, though I keep mine in the ModelsAndData/ folder to keep everything organized, and these scripts will save there too.

 * If you do use Wikipedia, you’ll want to strip the wiki tags from the text.
 There are a few ways to do it, but I suggest Wikipedia Extractor, which is very reliable and makes it really easy.
 Why reinvent the wheel, right?

 While this won’t be an issue for most projects, you may want finer-grained modeling of language, especially with words that are spelled the same but have different meanings (homonyms).
 For example, the word “box” can be an object (noun) or an action (verb).
 To preserve these differences, we can tag the words with their parts-of-speech.
 When training, box_NN will be seen as a separate entity from box_VB .